Dark Devotion

 Dark Devotion is a 2019 action role-playing game developed by Hibernian Workshop and published by The Arcade Crew.
 It was released for Windows, PlayStation 4, Nintendo Switch.
 Development started in 2015, with a successful Kickstarter campaign being launched two years later.

-Dark Devotion follows a Templar Knight initiate who is tasked by their god with exploring a fallen temple.
+Dark Devotion follows a Templar Knight initiate who is tasked by her God with exploring a fallen temple.
 She has to balance her faith and bravery while attempting to clear out the demons inside of it.
-It received mixed reviews form critics.
+It received mixed reviews from critics.